 Champagne Cupcakes with Truffle Filling

-These Champagne Cupcakes are filled with a light white chocolate champagne truffle filling and topped with champagne frosting!
+These Champagne Cupcakes are filled with white chocolate champagne truffle filling and topped with champagne frosting!
 They are moist, light and FULL of champagne flavor!
-Perfect for a celebration!
+Perfect for a New Year’s Eve party or any celebration!

 So, it has been busy around here lately.
 Brooks started crawling about a week and a half ago and now he’s everywhere all the time.
 He’s also getting SO close to walking – often standing completely on his own for 10 to 20 seconds at a time while clapping for himself and smiling and laughing. 🙂 It’s the cutest!

 And Ashton just started crawling yesterday!
 I know I’m biased, but they are seriously the most adorable things ever.
 They get so excited for themselves when they hit these milestones and we get so excited with them.
 Ashton also isn’t far from walking and they are both so busy right now, it’s hard to keep up.
 Lately, it feels like they are just crushing milestones!

 I’m always a little torn between being so excited for them and celebrating the milestone, and also knowing in the back of my mind that it’s a new phase and we’ve officially left an old one that will forever be gone.
 It’s the most amazing thing to watch them grow up, but I also want them to just stay my babies!
 Ultimately though, celebrating wins and if they were old enough, I’d totally give them a champagne cupcake to celebrate all the big things they’ve been doing lately. 🙂